A note on self orbit equivalences of Anosov flows and bundles with fiberwise Anosov flows: Proof of Theorem

 So far, we showed that any chain of lozenges such that some of its corners are on non-separated leaves must be fixed by $\wt h$.
 Now, take any periodic orbit $\alpha$ in $M$ and a lift $\wt \alpha$.
 We want to show that $\wt h(\wt \alpha) = \wt \alpha$.
 If $\FH(\wt \alpha)$ is not a string of lozenges, i.e., there exists two corners on non-separated leaves (see \cite[Section 2]{BartFe15}), then we already showed that $\wt \alpha$ is fixed.
 So we may assume that $\FH(\wt \alpha)$ is a string of lozenges.
-Recall that every weak stable and weak unstable leaves are dense in $M$.
-So, up to taking a different lift, we may also assume that, say, the stable leaf of $\wt \alpha$ intersect the lozenge $L_1$.
-But, since $\FH(\wt \alpha)$ is a string of lozenges, the only other corner $\wt \beta$ such that $\hfs(\wt \beta)$ may also intersects $L_1$ is one of the opposite corner from $\wt \alpha$.
-That is, $\wt\alpha$ and $\wt\beta$ are the two corner of a unique lozenge $L$.
-Since $\wt h$ fixes the lozenge $L_1$, it must also fix the lozenge $L$.
-Therefore, by the same argument as before, $\wt h(\wt \alpha)$ cannot be $\wt \beta$, and hence we have $\wt h(\wt \alpha) = \wt \alpha$.
+Recall that every weak stable and weak unstable leaf is dense in $M$.
+So, there exists an element $\gamma\in \pi_1(M)$ such that the stable leaf of $\wt \alpha$ intersect the lozenge $\gamma\cdot L_1$.